ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/docs/hands-on/docs/index.md

 ### Create a Dockerfile

 Now you are ready to create a Dockerfile.
-Dockerfile if a file containing instructions for how your Docker image should be built.
+Dockerfile is a file containing instructions for how your Docker image should be built.
 See [the official documentation]((https://docs.docker.com/engine/reference/builder/)) if you are curious to learn more, but for the purpose of hosting your app it is sufficient to simply copy and if needed adjust the template below.
 Note that this file should be called simply `Dockerfile`, without any file extension.

 ```dockerfile
 # Select base image (can be ubuntu, python, shiny etc)